casoon/dragonfly-docs/docs/effects/visual/filters.md

 ## Best Practices

-1. **Sparsam einsetzen**: Filter sollten die Nutzererfahrung verbessern, nicht ablenken
+1. **Sparsam einsetzen**: Filter should the Nutzererfahrung verbessern, not ablenken
-2. **Zustand kommunizieren**: Verwenden Sie Filter, um interaktive States zu verdeutlichen
+2. **state kommunizieren**: use them Filter, um interaktive States to verdeutlichen
-3. **Performance beachten**: Beschränken Sie die Anzahl der gefilterten Elemente
+3. **Performance note**: Beschranken them the Anzahl the gefilterten elements
-4. **Barrierefrei gestalten**: Stellen Sie sicher, dass gefilterte Inhalte für alle zugänglich bleiben
+4. **Barrierefrei gestalten**: ensure, that gefilterte contents for all zuganglich bleiben
-5. **Responsive anpassen**: Reduzieren Sie die Intensität von Filtern auf mobilen Geräten
+5. **responsive customize**: Reduzieren them the Intensitat from Filtern on mobilen Geraten